 Choral Coordinator, Beth Booth Poor says of the close-knit group, “For the last 27 seasons, the Philharmonic Chorus has met on Monday evenings to rehearse.
 A variety of music, memorable performances, plus the enthusiasm of the singers have helped the chorus grow and remain strong.”

-Rehearsals will begin again in September in preparation for the October 28, 207 concert.
+Rehearsals will begin September 10, 2018 in preparation for the October 20, 2018 concert.
 Singers are encouraged to attend several rehearsals simply to “check out” the ensemble and see how they like the “fit.”
 There is no obligation.
 The chorus has an excellent reputation for inclusion and fellowship.
 Many find the camaraderie of the group and the joy of making great music with wonderful singers and an outstanding professional orchestra quite rewarding.
 Check it out!

 Rehearsals are Monday evenings from 7:00 – 9:30 pm in the second-floor rehearsal room of First United Methodist Church (8th and Lafayette in downtown Columbus).